jofmi/ipysimulate/docs/overview.rst

 ################

 The simulation model is a class that can perform a discrete simulation steps.
+The package is built to be compatible with model's that are written in `AgentPy <https://agentpy.readthedocs.io/>`_.
-One can either use models from a compatible package like `AgentPy <https://agentpy.readthedocs.io/>`_., or define custom simulation models with the following attributes:
+Alternatively, one can define custom simulation models as classes with the following attributes:

 - sim_setup (method): Prepares the simulation (time-step 0).
 - sim_step (method): Performs a single step of the simulation.
-- sim_reset (method): Resets model to initial state before setup.
 - set_parameters (method):
   Takes a dictionary with parameter names and values as an input and uses them to update the model's parameters.